the chair at the table

 Would you change the way you acted?
 Change the way you appreciated a seat at the table?

 Or do you find clarity knowing you would act the same way at the dinner table, as you would on the biggest stage?
-That is pure excellence - that is living a not so little things lifestyle.

 Make a seat at the table, the biggest stage today.